This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 Deriving the private key

-We assume that the public key’s modulus and exponent let us derive the matching
+This solution assumes that the public key’s modulus and exponent let us derive

-private key.
-The challenge author likely used this private key to encrypt
+the matching private key.
+The challenge creator likely used this private key to

 To derive a